Base11Studios/base11site/_drafts/2018-04-19-paranoid-and-protected.md

 # Online Behavior

-Your behavior drives your risk of getting impacted by a scammer, virus, etc. When I was a kid, I always fell for the "too good to be true" scenarios trying to download free video games and ended up needing to reformat by computer often to clear out all the viruses.
-Fortunately that was before personal information and online transactions were done online, so there wasn't really much to lose but time.
-This probably happened 5-10 times when I was young, but once I learned and improved my behavior, I haven't been impacted by a virus/malware/scammer in the last 15 years.
+Your behavior drives your risk of getting impacted by a scammer, virus, etc. When I was a kid, I always fell for the "too good to be true" scenarios trying to download free video games and ended up needing to reformat by computer often to clear out my newly downloaded virus.
+Fortunately that was before I stored personal information on my computer and made online transactions, so there wasn't really much to lose.
+This happened 2 or 3 times when I was young, but once I learned and improved my behavior, I haven't been impacted by a virus/malware/scammer in the last 15 years.
 Now, your entire life is online, and you have much to lose.

 This isn't a comprehensive list, but in general you are usually responsible in some part for getting tricked by a scammer so start thinking like a criminal and be skeptical when something doesn't feel right or is "too good to be true".